intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 # Run BigDL Program on Yarn with built-in function

-For now we have completed a PyTorch example with BigDL, we can directly run it as a normal python script:
+For now, we have completed a PyTorch example with BigDL, the program can be directly run as a typical python script:

 ```bash
 python fashion-mnist.py --cluster_mode yarn-client --data_dir data